sihoonchoi/predict_K_H/README.md

 - Predicted results for the training and test sets in each data split (numbered directories correspond to the random seed used during the data split)
 - Predicted results for set 2

-In case of using our pipeline, please cite the article: **X. Yu, S. Choi, D. Tang, A. Medford, D. Sholl, Efficient Models For Predicting Temperature-dependent Henry’s Constants and Adsorption Selectivities for Diverse Collections of Molecules in Metal-Organic Frameworks (Submitted)**
+In case of using our pipeline, please cite the article: **X. Yu, S. Choi, D. Tang, A. J. Medford, D. Sholl, Efficient Models For Predicting Temperature-dependent Henry’s Constants and Adsorption Selectivities for Diverse Collections of Molecules in Metal-Organic Frameworks (Submitted)**

 ## Dependencies
 - NumPy